 - Take a shower at the end of the work shift.
 Do not wear or carry any work clothing home.

 It is always good to take these measures to avoid arsenic poisoning.
 However, industrial workers are exposed to greater levels of arsenic poisoning through inorganic arsenic.
 They should receive formal training to avoid arsenic toxicity.
 Taking our Arsenic Awareness training course will help keep you safe from the dangers of arsenic exposure.
-Please click here for further details.
+In addition, having a DOL card will always give you preference over other employees since General Industry employers require OSHA-certified workers to enhance the financial position of their facility.